creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-01-30-brain-imaging-generation.md

 * To quantitatively evaluate the conditioning, [SynthSeg](https://github.com/BBillot/SynthSeg) was used to measure the volumes of the ventricles of 1000 synthetic brains

-* The Pearson correlation computed between the obtained volumes and the inputted conditioning values
+* The Pearson correlation was computed between the obtained volumes and the inputted conditioning values

 * High correlation score of $$0.972$$